sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 ## Free-Form Prose Answers: Uniformly Solid

 First, I asked each model the question the way a normal person would, with no special instructions.
-The responses are strikingly uniform — every model opens with an unequivocal answer, cites essentially the same evidence in the same order, and differs mainly in verbosity and tone.
+Every model opens with an unequivocal answer, cites essentially the same evidence in the same order, and differs mainly in verbosity and tone.
+ChatGPT indulges its customary love of bullet points.

 ### MMR and autism